This post has been sponsored by the PRIMP Network. All opinions are my own.

 - Space out treatments to avoid over-drying and over-processing your hair.
 Wait at least 1-2 days after your first treatment before doing another one, as the lightening process can sometimes continue for a few days.

-It also appears that Sun-In made some improvements to their formula over the last decade or so.
+It also appears that Sun-In has made some improvements to their formula over the last decade or so.
 Their most recent version is alcohol-free and formulated with botanical extracts (like aloe, chamomile, and flaxseed), which supposedly help counteract the drying effects of hydrogen peroxide and lemon juice.
 It also contains special illuminators to give hair a boost of shine.

 My One Week Results Using Sun-In

-Sun-In is recommended for use on blonde to medium-brown hair, however I’ve seen it work beautifully on black hair as well (dark hair definitely won’t turn to platinum blonde, but it will lighten it several shades).
-I started with uniform dark brown that had been previously dyed with permanent hair color a few months back – not the best hair situation to start with, but I figured I’d try my luck.
+Sun-In is recommended for use on blonde to medium-brown hair, however I’ve seen it work beautifully on black hair as well, to lighten it a few shades.
+I started with uniform dark brown hair that had been previously dyed with permanent hair color a few months back – not the best hair situation to start with, but I figured I’d try my luck.

 So far, I’ve only used Sun-In three times, applying to the bottom half of my hair only (and somewhat randomly to get natural-looking highlights here and there) with the hope of eventually creating an ombre-like effect.
-All three times, I used a blow dryer to ‘activate’ it.
+All three times, I used a blow dryer to ‘activate’ it instead of the sun.

 As you can see, Sun-In lightened up the lower half of my hair by about a shade, and created some natural-looking highlights (and they’re not orange-y or brassy – yay!).
 And from what I’m able to tell by the texture, the formula hasn’t damaged my hair.
-However, it does tend to dry it out a bit, so I’ve been making sure to use a conditioning serum/oil after blow drying, which seems to be helping.
+My strands however are beginning to feel a bit drier than usual, so I’ve been making sure to use a conditioning serum/oil after blow drying, which seems to be helping.

 Overall, I’m very happy with the results.
 Will I go even lighter – to blonde – in the future?
 I’m sure at some point I will experiment, but for now I’m going to continue my Sun-In treatments over the next 3-4 weeks, and then see how I feel about the change before doing any serious damage with bleach…